Murat Akpınar

-Murat Cem Akpınar (born 24 January 1999) is a professional footballer who plays as a midfielder for Turkish club Giresunspor on loan from Trabzonspor.
+Murat Cem Akpınar (born 24 January 1999) is a Turkish professional footballer who plays as a midfielder for Turkish club Bandırmaspor.
 Born in Turkey, he has represented Azerbaijan at youth level.

 Professional career

 Akpınar made his professional debut for Trabzonspor in a 3–1 Süper Lig win over Göztepe S.K. on 22 February 2019.

 International career

 Born in Turkey, Akpınar is of Azerbaijani and Turkish descent.
 He represented the Azerbaijan U17s in 2015.